REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 This diagram from RealtyShares gives a good visual portrayal of the risk and reward outlook from each type of investment product…

-The important point to remember is, there is always a risk of loss in a crowdfunded real estate deal.
-Just like any real estate investment, there are no guarantees that the projected numbers will pan out exactly as planned.
+The critical point to remember is there is always a risk of loss in a crowdfunded real estate deal.
+Like any real estate investment, there are no guarantees that the projected numbers will pan out exactly as planned.

 This is part of the value proposition that crowdfunding brings to the table.
 With the ability to invest smaller portions of money in multiple projects, it becomes much easier to mitigate your overall risk.
 If a $5,000 investment goes sideways, it won't be nearly as catastrophic to a single investor as a $1,000,000 investment going sideways.

-Crowdfunding is something you can use to spread out your investing activity, which makes it ideal if you have no experience in real estate OR if you're already running a profitable real estate investing business.
-In either case, it's an investment strategy that allows you to simply pony up the cash and let someone else do all the number-crunching and grunt work for you.
+You can use crowdfunding to spread out your investing activity, which makes it ideal if you have no experience in real estate OR if you're already running a profitable real estate investing business.
+In either case, it's an investment strategy that allows you to pay the cash and let someone else do all the number-crunching and grunt work for you.

 Which Websites Are Worth Investigating?